 Requirements for Scholarship Renewal

-Scholars must maintain an minimum GPA of 3.25 each semester.
+Scholars must maintain a minimum GPA of 3.25 each semester.

-If a Scholar falls below the 3.25 GPA requirements and there are extenuating circumstances, the Scholar may request a waiver through the Engineering Financial Aid Officer in the Engineering Scholarship Office.
+If a Scholar falls below the 3.25 GPA requirements and there are extenuating circumstances, the Scholar may request a waiver through the Engineering Scholarships Office.
 The Scholarship Committee will determine whether to waive the criteria.

 Awards will be given for a maximum of 4 years.